 Another factor that can affect the accuracy of local time tendency estimation is the radar volume scan interval (VSI).
-Faster scanning tends to give a better estimate of the tendency^{}.
-Furthermore, the frozen turbulence assumption (Taylor 1938) made in certain single-Doppler velocity retrieval (SDVR) techniques becomes more valid between two scans of a shorter time interval.
-The mean winds determined from successive volume scans based on the principle of tracking quasi-conserved quantities (e.g, Qiu and Xu 1992; Shapiro et al. 1995) can definitely benefit from higher frequency data.
-Shapiro et al. (2003) find that with a SDVR scheme based on a Lagrangian form of the radial component of the equation of motion, the wind retrieval error statistics are substantially improved as the volume scan intervals decreases from 5 min down to 1 min, using real Doppler-on-Wheels mobile radar data.
-ZSS04 find, however, with their EnKF system, that the analysis is only marginally better during the first few assimilation cycles when 2-min instead of 5-min volume scan data are assimilated, and the difference becomes minimal during later cycles.
-The main storm in their case was quasi-stationary, however.
+Faster scanning tends to give a better estimate of the tendency.1 Furthermore, the frozen turbulence assumption (Taylor 1938) made in certain single-Doppler velocity retrieval (SDVR) techniques becomes more valid between two scans of a shorter time interval.
+The mean winds determined from successive volume scans based on the principle of tracking quasi-conserved quantities (e.g., Qiu and Xu 1992; Shapiro et al. 1995) can definitely benefit from higherfrequency data.
+Shapiro et al. (2003) find that with a SDVR scheme based on a Lagrangian form of the radial component of the equation of motion, the wind retrieval error statistics are substantially improved because the volume scan intervals decrease from 5 min down to 1 min, using real Doppler-on-Wheels mobile radar data.
+ZSS04 find, however, with their EnKF system, that the analysis is only marginally better during the first few assimilation cycles when 2- instead of 5-min volume scan data are assimilated, and the difference becomes minimal during later cycles.
+The main storm in their case was quasi stationary, however.

-The CASA radars will be designed to operate with a variety of scan strategies that would respond in real time to user needs.
+The CASA radars will be designed to operate with a

+variety of scan strategies that would respond in real time to user needs.
 When necessary, the radar can perform sector or even spatially or temporally interleaved scans at short time intervals.
 The increased scan frequency is, however, usually associated with a shortened dwell time of the radar signal on a particular sampling volume, and therefore results in reduced accuracy of the radar measurements.
 It is important to better understand the impact of scan frequency on the quality of thunderstorm analysis, so as to help design the control system of the network and to optimize the system operations.
-In this section, we attempt to address some of these issues by comparing analyses from the WSR-88D-standard 5 min-interval data and data collected at 2.5 and 1 min intervals.
+In this section, we attempt to address some of these issues by comparing analyses from the WSR-88D standard 5-min-interval data and data collected at 2.5and 1-min intervals.
 To be fair, the analysis starts at 25 min in all cases.
-Further, we will examine the impact of VSI for both slow-moving and fast-moving storms.
+Further, we will examine the impact of VSI for both slow- and fast-moving storms.
 As in the previous subsection, truth simulations SML and FML are used.

-The four large-domain experiments in the previous subsection are repeated by assimilating 2.5-min and 1-min volume scan data instead (see Table 2).
-The rms error curves during the assimilation period for 8 fast-scan cases are plotted in Fig. 12 though Fig. 15, together with the corresponding 5-min scan cases.
-Fig. 12 shows that for the single-radar slow-moving storm cases, the analysis and forecast errors are clearly smaller for the 2.5 and 1 min VSIs, and the 1 min VSI gives the smallest errors until 80 min when the analysis becomes ineffective as storm cells move out of the radar coverage.
-For u_s the 1-min volume scan is able to reduce the rms errors to about 1 ms-1 while those in the 5-min case remain above 2 ms-1 except for a short period of time around 84 min (Fig. 12a).
+The four large-domain experiments in the previous subsection are repeated by assimilating 2.5- and 1-min volume scan data instead (see Table 2).
+The rms error curves during the assimilation period for eight fast-scan cases are plotted in Figs. 12-15, together with the corresponding 5-min scan cases.
+Figure 12 shows that for the single-radar slow-moving storm cases, the analysis and forecast errors are clearly smaller for the 2.5- and 1-min VSIs, and the 1-min VSI gives the smallest errors until 80 min when the analysis becomes ineffective as storm cells move out of the radar coverage.
+For u, the 1-min volume scan is able to reduce the rms errors to about 1 m s-1 while those in the 5-min case remain above 2 m s-1, except for a short period of time around 84 min (Fig. 12a).
 The error in q_s is also significantly lower in the 1-min case.
 It can be said that for this single-radar case, faster volume scanning is clearly beneficial.
-In addition, the errors in the model state is steadily reduced in all cases by 1-min analysis cycles during which the forecast errors apparently have little chance to grow; in addition, the system does not seem to suffer from any possible shock introduced by very frequent analysis updates, indicating that the analyzed fields are well balanced.
+In addition, the errors in the model state is

-^{} There are limits to the improvement one can expect from scanning more rapidly.
+1 There are limits to the improvement one can expect from scanning more rapidly.
 The quality of radar measurements deteriorates significantly when the pulse returns used to obtain the averaged values become temporally correlated.